IGkougkousis/NgElementsIE11/README.md

 where `demo-element` is the name you define in `app.module.ts`, NOT the project name.
 The custom element you define there is what the browser will understand.

+## Don't sweat the bundle size

+Any client asking you to support IE is probably on a corporate intranet, so network is less of an issue compare to websites served over the internet.
+Anything you give them with this project template is probably going to be much more responsive and faster compared to whatever 12 year old jQuery they're currently using.